d135-1r43/restaurant-complaints/README.md

 * **External: REST** (https://github.com/d135-1r43/restaurant-complaints/blob/master/de.thi.complaints/src/main/resources/archiverest.bpmn): Archive the complaint at another service (**Archive Service** `de.thi.archiv`) via REST.
 In order for this to work, that third service has to run.
 * **Internal: Database** (https://github.com/d135-1r43/restaurant-complaints/blob/master/de.thi.complaints/src/main/resources/archivedb.bpmn)

 👉 Open `complaint.bpmn` and understand which call activity (REST or DB) is used.
 Run the complaint.
 Switch the call activity and experiment.
 Try to assert after the process, that the complaint has been saved either in the **Archive Service** or in the internal database.
+Understand, how the parameters are assigend from the process to the Java class.

 <img width="681" alt="image" src="https://user-images.githubusercontent.com/545499/232325339-98ce1b2f-b0c7-4e45-ba09-c2f9ae6b4487.png">

+ℹ️ Under the hood, Kogito generates Java classes for each process.
+That is why the filename, the id and the name should not contain special characters.

 ### Understanding the external REST service

 **Archive Service** is a very simple REST service.
-It basically follows the guide at [Simplified Hibernate ORM with Panache ](https://quarkus.io/guides/hibernate-orm-panache).
+It basically follows the guide at [Simplified Hibernate ORM with Panache](https://quarkus.io/guides/hibernate-orm-panache).
 It uses a Postgres to store the complaints.
 It starts at http://localhost:8082/q/swagger-ui/.

 So how does the **Complaints Service** make the REST request?
 The magic happens in two classes.